balena-io/balena-cli/doc/cli.markdown

 # OS

+## os versions &#60;type&#62;

+Use this command to show the available resinOS versions for a certain device type.
+Check available types with `resin devices supported`

+Example:

+	$ resin os versions raspberrypi3

 ## os download &#60;type&#62;

 Use this command to download an unconfigured os image for a certain device type.